telosnetwork/telos-docs/docs/evm/about/introuction.md

 * faster transaction speeds,&#x20;
 * and low transaction fees.&#x20;

-For an in-depth comparison between the Telos EVM and other EVM based chains see the [Benefits of Telos compared to EVM chains](../about-ethereum-virtual-machine/comparing-telos-to-other-evm-chains.md).
+For an in-depth comparison between the Telos EVM and other EVM based chains see the [Benefits of Telos compared to EVM chains](./why-telos.md).

-These documents will guide native Telos users, as well as users coming from Ethereum, to get started on the tEVM.
-For a more technical overview of the EVM, navigate to the [Overview and architecture](../about-ethereum-virtual-machine/overview-and-architecture.md) section.&#x20;
+These documents will guide Telos Zero users, as well as users coming from Ethereum, to get started on the tEVM.
+For a more technical overview of the EVM, navigate to the [Overview and architecture](./overview-and-architecture.md) section.&#x20;

-{% hint style="info" %}
 For more information and other questions related to getting started with tEVM, click [here](https://help.telos.net).

-Developers looking to start deploying on the tEVM, can find support in the [Developer Guides](../../for-developers/developer-guides-telos-evm/).
+Developers looking to start deploying on the tEVM can find support in the [Developer Guides](launch-dapp-on-tEVM).
-{% endhint %}